Different Types of Lease Structures: A Comprehensive Analysis for Landlords and Property Managers

 • Maintain audit rights and standardized reporting linked to POS records.

-Allocation: Typically by rentable square footage; tailor exceptions by benefit (e.g., elevator costs to upper floors; parking by spaces).
+Typically they are all allocated by rentable square footage but some costs are tailored to benefit (e.g., elevator costs to upper floors; parking by spaces).

-Reconciliations: Bill monthly on estimates, then annual true-up within 90–120 days with support schedules.
+These costs are billed monthly on estimates, then reconciled annually within 90–120 days after year end with support schedules.

 • Controllable caps (exclude taxes/insurance/utilities).